A Real Fine Place to Start: Music video

+Peter Zavadil directed the music video for "A Real Fine Place to Start", which was filmed at the Grand Canyon National Park in Flagstaff, Arizona.
+It premiered to CMT on June 13, 2005.
+It would reach the top spot of the network's Top Twenty Countdown for the week of October 6, 2005.

+Synopsis

 The music video is mainly set in a desert with Evans singing the song in various places around the desert.
 In the beginning of the video a motorcycle is shown driving along a road in the middle in the desert with a couple in it.
 The couple then stops on the roadside and the video then shows the two holding hands and sitting on rocks in the desert.
 The couple exemplifies what the song is talking about.
 The video regularly shifts between Evans and the couple in the music video.
 While the video isn't showing the couple, it is showing Evans singing in various places in the desert, including desert rocks and by a bonfire.
 Towards the middle of the song, the video shows Evans performing with a band at night.
 The video also shows Evans playing her rhythmic guitar for a brief period of time.
-It was directed by Peter Zavadil, and filmed at Grand Canyon National Park in Flagstaff, AZ.

-The music video reached number 1 on CMT's Top Twenty Countdown for the week of October 6, 2005.